 Now, you may wonder why you’d want such a vast array of spices and seasonings.
 The reason is it could get boring very quickly eating the same thing over and over.

-Variety is Key We humans tire of eating the same thing day in and day out.
+We humans tire of eating the same thing day in and day out.
 You don’t want to eat pork roast all week.
-But if there’s a good sale on pork, you can have the roast with sweet potatoes one day, then serve it with brown rice, homemade applesauce and brown gravy the next day, and mix it up by serving a pork and vegetable stir fry the following day.
+But if there’s a good sale on pork, you can have the roast with sweet potatoes one day, then serve it with brown rice, homemade applesauce, and brown gravy the next day, and mix it up by serving a pork and vegetable stir fry the following day.
+Even rice and beans can become something amazing with my recipe for Rice and Beans With a Bam!
 So, prep your pantry with some good ingredients and spices.
 Your family will be very grateful you did.

 Latest posts by The Survival Mom (see all)